InternLM/Visual-ERM/README.md

 - 🔥 **A new benchmark for visual discrepancy judgment.** We introduce **VC-RewardBench**, a benchmark for fine-grained image-to-image discrepancy evaluation on structured visual data.

-## Overview
+## 👀 Overview

 Vision-to-code tasks require models to reconstruct structured visual inputs into executable or structured representations with high visual fidelity.
-However, existing reward designs have major limitations:

-- **Text-based rewards** (e.g., edit distance, TEDS) ignore important visual cues such as layout, alignment, spacing, and style.
-- **Vision embedding rewards** (e.g., DINO similarity) are often coarse-grained, semantically biased, and vulnerable to reward hacking.
+However, existing reward designs have major limitations: **(1) Text-based rewards** (e.g., edit distance, TEDS) ignore important visual cues such as layout, alignment, spacing, and style. **(2) Vision embedding rewards** (e.g., DINO similarity) are often coarse-grained, semantically biased, and vulnerable to reward hacking.

-To address this, we propose **Visual Equivalence Reward Model (Visual-ERM)**, a multimodal generative reward model that compares:

-- the **ground-truth image**, and
-- the **rendered image** from a model prediction,

-and then outputs fine-grained discrepancy annotations that can be converted into reward signals or used for reflection-based refinement.
+To address this, we propose **Visual Equivalence Reward Model (Visual-ERM)**, a multimodal generative reward model that compares the **ground-truth image** and the **rendered image** from a model prediction, and then outputs fine-grained discrepancy annotations that can be converted into reward signals or used for reflection-based refinement.

 <p align="center">
   <img src="assets/teaser.jpg" width="85%">
 </p>

-## Framework
+## 🔬 Framework

 Visual-ERM consists of three major components:

 1. **Reward data generation**
-   We construct image pairs by:
-   - editing ground-truth structured outputs to inject controlled errors, and
-   - sampling natural errors from weaker model predictions.
+   We construct image pairs by: (1) editing ground-truth structured outputs to inject controlled errors, and (2) sampling natural errors from weaker model predictions.

 2. **Fine-grained discrepancy annotation**
-   Each image pair is annotated with structured visual discrepancies, including:
+   Each image pair is annotated with structured visual discrepancies, including: category, severity, location and description
-   - category
-   - severity
-   - location
-   - description

 3. **Integration into RL and test-time scaling**
-   Visual-ERM can be used:
-   - as a **reward model** for GRPO-based RL, and
-   - as a **visual critic** for iterative reflection and revision during inference.
+   Visual-ERM can be used: (1) as a **reward model** for GRPO-based RL, and (2) as a **visual critic** for iterative reflection and revision during inference.

 <p align="center">
   <img src="assets/framework.jpg" width="85%">
 </p>

-## Main Results
+## 📋 Main Results

-Visual-ERM consistently improves vision-to-code performance across multiple tasks.
+**Reinforcement Learning.** Visual-ERM consistently improves vision-to-code performance across multiple tasks by providing feedback signals as a reward model during RL.

-### Reinforcement Learning

 - **Chart-to-Code**: improves **Qwen3-VL-8B-Instruct** by **+8.4** on average.
 - **Table-to-Markdown**: yields **+2.7** average improvement.
 - **SVG-to-Code**: yields **+4.1** average improvement.

-### Visual Critic Benchmark

-On **VC-RewardBench**, Visual-ERM substantially improves over the base model on fine-grained discrepancy judgment and outperforms **Qwen3-VL-235B-Instruct** as an open-source judge.
+**Visual Critic Benchmark:** On **VC-RewardBench**, Visual-ERM substantially improves over the base model on fine-grained discrepancy judgment and outperforms **Qwen3-VL-235B-Instruct** as an open-source judge.

-## VC-RewardBench
+## 📍 VC-RewardBench

 We introduce **VisualCritic-RewardBench (VC-RewardBench)**, a benchmark for evaluating fine-grained image-to-image discrepancy judgment on structured visual data.